Camp Katharine Parsons Restoration Project

 at the PWCC 50-year anniversary celebration in 1974

-Due to a lack of funds to keep the camp updated and maintained, the camp began to fall into disrepair in the early 2000s, and PWCC ended the summer sessions out of precaution for the kids' safety.
+The camp's structures began to fall into disrepair in the early 2000s, and PWCC ended the summer sessions out of concerns for safety.
 Mounting costs and reduced financial support rendered PWCC unable to continue to sustain the beautiful 100-acre piece of property and its buildings.
 Though the camp, which sits on a peninsula jutting into Oak Lake in Carver County, has lain mostly dormant for 20 years, PWCC retained ownership of the donated property despite the organization's precarious financial outlook.

 Today, under new leadership committed to making the organization a central resource in our North Minneapolis area once again, Phyllis Wheatley intends to see the camp fully restored and able to provide the important services it once offered to youth and families in our community.